IND-CPA Security Objective in Cryptography

 "IND-CPA means unbreakable encryption"

 - Reality: IND-CPA only protects against chosen-plaintext attacks.
-Other attacks (e.g., chosen-ciphertext attacks) may still apply.
+Other attack vectors (e.g., chosen-ciphertext attacks) may still apply.

 "Deterministic encryption is sufficient"